 Avidly specializes in short-form critical essays devoted to thinking and feeling about culture.
-We publish twice a week, featuring fresh perspectives, whether academic or otherwise, on everything from theory and literature to the cultural mores of gender, sports, politics and entertainment.
+We publish weekly, featuring fresh perspectives, whether academic or otherwise, on everything from theory and literature to the cultural mores of gender, sports, politics and entertainment.
 As its name suggests, Avidly responds to literature and culture by blending critical rigor with enthusiasm.
 We welcome submissions and pitches!

-Avidly is proud to be a part of the Los Angeles Review of Books Channels Project.
+In 2014, Avidly became a part of the Los Angeles Review of Books Channels Project.
 LARB Channels are a community of wholly independent, vanguard online magazines specializing in literary criticism, politics, science, the arts and culture, supported by the Los Angeles Review of Books.

 Sarah Blackwood researches and teaches nineteenth-century American literature and visual culture and is associate professor of English and director of the American Studies Program at Pace University.
 She has also written about contemporary American popular culture for various publications, including The Awl, The Hairpin, the Los Angeles Review of Books, and Television Without Pity.